 - VMware vCenter server

-- · ESX server or cluster
+- ESX server or cluster

-- virtual machine
+- ٠ virtual machine

-- virtual machine using WMI or the up.time agent to collect metrics
+- · virtual machine using WMI or the Uptime Infrastructure Monitor agent to collect metrics

 The Quick Snapshot is typically used as a preliminary step toward root cause analysis.
 When you first acknowledge an issue by clicking an Element name on either Global Scan, or the My Alerts section of My Portal, you are shown the Quick Snapshot for that Element.
 From here, you can work with the information provided in the charts and tables and begin further investigation: